strawberry-graphql/strawberry-django/docs/guide/fields.md

     color: int
 ```

-Note that if `fields` has precedence over `exclude`, so if both are provided, then `exclude` is ignored.
+Note that `fields` has precedence over `exclude`, so if both are provided, then `exclude` is ignored.

 ## Overriding the field class (advanced)